pacharapol4066/obd2raacingMod/README.md

-# obd2raacingMod
+# obd2racingMod
-OBD2 racing mod is used  for modification and hobby at my home
+OBD2 racing mod is homemade obdII modification for retrieve some of engine measurement.
+Base on Toyota Hilux SR5 2012 (Gen7 last model).